• Skip to primary navigation

 If your income is below these amounts or you have private hospital cover, the surcharge does not apply.

-The Medicare Levy Surcharge is calculated as a simple percentage of your annual income.
-In general, the more you earn the higher the medicare levy surcharge.
+The surcharge is calculated as a simple percentage of your annual income.
+In general, the more you earn the higher the Medicare Levy Surcharge.

 • $105,001 – $140,000 – the surcharge is 1.25% of your income